 'Almost there,' I think to myself.
 But my shaky feet step on another noisy floorboard.
 My head snaps up to the creature to see its dark eyes looking at me.
 I cry out and begin to run when the creature shrieks.
 My heart squeezes painfully in fear.
 Its face is suddenly in mine and sharp red stained teeth hover above my face as it shrieks again, spit hitting my face.
 I was wrong those weren’t cracks on its body, they were dark veins.

 Then he bites down on my face as another scream rips though me.

 Remember children don’t venture out at night even if you hear someone knocking.
 Just turn your head and go back to sleep.
 Once morning comes it’s okay to go out again.
 But the night belongs to the Pale Man.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, NonExistentNinjaWrite a Review